necheffa/nsddyn/README.md

 Where possible, contributions should come with unit tests.

 Integration testing is somewhat more difficult since most people don't want to install and configure a name server on their laptop.
+To execute the integration tests, follow these steps:

+* Compile nsddyn
-Once nsddyn is compiled, set the working directory to the root of the distribution.
-Then execute `docker build -f test/dynupd.Dockerfile .` to build a Docker image that contains a preconfigured NSD daemon and dynupd.
+* `cd` to the root of the distribution
+* Execute `docker build -t nsddyntest -f test/dynupd.Dockerfile .` to build an image containing a preconfigured NSD daemon and dynupd listener
-Use `docker run -d -t --name $YOUR_CONTAINER $YOUR_IMAGE` to get a container instance spun up.
+* Execute `docker run -d -t --name mytest nsddyntest` to instantiate a container based on the nsddyntest image
-Then, execute the `src/scripts/test/automated_integration.sh` script to run the integration tests.
+* Then, on the host system, execute `src/scripts/test/automated_integration.sh` to execute the tests against the running container
+* Use `docker stop mytest` to shutdown the container, if changes are made to the dynupd binary, the image will need to be rebuilt

-The integration tests assume that you are running a standard GNU userspace and have `curl` and `jq` in your `$PATH`.
+The `automated_integration.sh` script assumes you are running with a standard GNU userspace and have both `curl` and `jq` in your `$PATH`.

 ## Licensing and Copyright